sadsapphic/IEM-Database-Project/README.md

 freeryder05,
 Precogvision

+This is made possible as each reviewers squig.link site, hosts their IEM frequency response measurements at
+<reviewer's name>.squig.link/data, from which it is possible to scrape and download the raw frequency response measurements.

+Please note that the only data that was scraped from these sites are the frequency response measurements, and naturally, the names of the IEM's themselves.
+All other data as been synthesized by curating a database containing the IEM names, from which the remaining data was manually collected by researching the IEM's individually.
+Though the database only includes entries for IEM's whose measurements are publically avalible, as it is seen as the most important datapoint per IEM.

 ### Links to find reviewers whose measurements were used:

 <reviewer_1> | link_1 | ... | link_n <br />